krisbolton/cyber-warfare-explained/about.md

 # Support

-This project is an on-going research effort, supported via GitHub Sponsors.
-Sponsorship allows me to dedicate more time and resources to the completion and improvement of the project.
-If at any point you find yourself learning something new or find the content particularly interesting, please do consider becoming a sponsor.
+This project is an on-going research effort, supported buy readers via GitHub Sponsors.
+With GitHub Sponsors, 100% of your pledge goes directly to the creator.
+Your sponsorship allows me to dedicate more time and resources to the completion and improvement of the project.
+If at any point you find yourself learning something new or you want to support the aim, to educate more people about cyber warfare without hyperbole, please do consider becoming a sponsor.

-In return for your patronage you will get access to content previews, discussions, Q&A and vote on which content comes next.
-You will gain access to all previous discussions and Q&A as well.
+Sponsors get accesss to a private Discord for discussion, content previews, Q&A and to vote on which content comes next.
+You will gain access to all previous discussions and Q&A.

 ---